wisecash/wisecash-support/_posts/2000-01-01-modifying-all-upcoming-occurrences.md

 ## Go to the Account Overview page

-While it can be done from other screens in WiseCash, editing the data from the [Account Overview] page makes it easier to verify what you are doing.
+While it can be done from other screens in WiseCash, editing the data from the [Account Overview] page makes it easier to verify what you are doing:

+{% include screenshot.html file="reaching-account-overview.png" %}

 ## Select the first occurrence to be modified